Scholarships and Grants

 University Tuition Grants

 A limited amount of University Tuition Grant funds are available to UNO students, and are normally awarded on the basis of financial need.
 The purpose of this assistance is to provide financial aid to students who need help paying their educational expenses.
-To be considered for this aid, a student must submit the Free Application for Federal Student Aid, preferably by April 1.
+To be considered for this aid, a student must submit the Free Application for Federal Student Aid by April 1.

 Students may be considered for Federal Work-Study assistance, a type of federal aid which provides part-time employment opportunities on campus or off-campus.
 Federal Work-Study is awarded as part of UNO students’ financial aid package and is not a guarantee for employment.
 In order to activate the Federal Work-Study award, students still need to apply and be hired in a Federal Work-Study job.
 Eligible students are paid at least the minimum wage according to the number of hours worked each pay period.